krisiasty/check-ssh/README.md

 ---

+## Related tools

+[ssh-audit](https://github.com/jtesta/ssh-audit) is the most established tool in this space — Python-based, actively maintained, with broader remote-scan capabilities (CVE matching, banner-based version detection, and custom policy mode). `check-ssh` is a smaller, complementary alternative emphasizing three things: a single static binary with no runtime dependencies, auditing the live local daemon via `sshd -T`, and generation of `sshd_config.d` drop-in snippets that subtract weak algorithms from sshd's defaults.

+---

 *Local and config-file modes must be run as root (or via `sudo`) because `sshd -T` requires access to host key files.*